shakes76/PatternFlow/transform/Downscale_local_mean_XGZ/README.md

 ```

 ### **view_as_blocks function**
-Block view of the input n-dimensional tensor (using re-striding).
+Block view of the input n-dimensional array (using re-striding).
-Blocks are non-overlapping views of the input tensor.
+Blocks are non-overlapping views of the input array.

 ```
 def view_as_blocks(arr_in, block_shape)